Thank you for reading our post, please rate this article at the end.

 For example, an experienced trout angler can land a 10-pound trout utilizing an 8-pound line.

-This is possible because such an individual will know how to enable the fish to travel periodically and use the drag setting to their advantage to avoid straining their fishing line and breaking it.
+This is possible because such an individual will know how to enable the fish to travel periodically and use the drag setting to their advantage, avoiding straining their fishing line and breaking it.

 The experience of landing a fish heavier than your pound test strength is one of the most satisfying experiences you can ever have as an angler!
 Probably the only more exciting experience is winning tournaments and competitions.

-Reel capacity is another thing you need to know about fishing line strength.
+Reel capacity is another factor you need to consider when evaluating fishing line strength.
 Reel capacity is the total length of a fishing line that a reel can hold.

 Generally, reels store lighter-pound lines and heavier-pound lines.
 For example, some fishing lines can hold up to 250 yards of 5-pound lines but only 150 yards of 10-pound lines.